CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 Example Metrics Template - An example template states may use for submitting metrics data

-Example Certification Request Letter Template - An example tenplate of the Certification Request Letter required artifact
+Example Certification Request Letter Template - An example template of the Certification Request Letter required artifact

-Example Monthly Project Reporting Template - An example template states may use to submit monthly status required artifacts
+Example Monthly Project Status Reporting Template - An example template states may use to submit monthly status required artifacts

 ### Outcomes and Metrics